ghiculescu/ios-bootcamp/make-an-app-session-3.md

 First, head to `main.storyboard` and drag out a table view controller from the Objects Viewer.
 We'll make this the storyboard entry point so drag the big arrow from the view controller we were working on previously to the new table view controller.
 We'll add some navigation between the two later.

 Now we have a table view controller in the storyboard, we need to add a UITableViewController subclass to drive it.
 First, select `ViewController.swift`.
 Add a new file and select 'Cocoa Touch Class' from the wizard.
 We'll subclass UITableViewController and since we're using a storyboard, we don't need a xib (pronounced 'zib').
 Selecting `ViewController.swift` is the easiest way to make sure the group and save location is set right.
-We need to do this because the default location of the file now that Cocoapods is in use wouldn't be picked up by the compiler.
+We need to do this because the default location of the file wouldn't be picked up by the compiler now that Cocoapods is in use.

 **Needs walkthrough**